Can RIBO find an insurance broker for me?

 Can RIBO assist me in obtaining a settlement for my insurance claim?

 Every insurance company uses claims adjuster(s) to settle claims.
 RIBO does not regulate insurance companies or adjusters so we cannot assist in problems related to claims.
-Please contact the Financial Services Commission of Ontario (FSCO) for further information pertaining to claims.
+Please contact the Financial Services Regulatory Authority of Ontario (FSRA) for further information pertaining to claims.

 Can RIBO help me to get a refund of premium?